Minjuhwa: Notable uses

 During the May 14, 2013 broadcast of SBS Power FM's Choi Hwajung's Power Time, the four members of Secret participated in a game in which they were given two options and each member would say which one they preferred.
 The purpose of the game was to test the members' teamwork and see if they would agree and have the same set of answers.
 Among the several pairs of choices given, the members of Secret were able to agree three times.
 After the MC declared this, Hyoseong then remarked:

 In response to this, netizens claimed that Hyoseong used the term "democratization" in a negative manner.

 Reception

-Namuwiki mentions the usage of the word waned among the online community as the negative usage of the word was highlighted in the press.
-Usage now largely remains in far right communities such as Ilbe Storehouse.

-Far Right

-Ilbe Storehouse defended the usage of the word as its dislike button, claiming it does not undermine the values of democracy and that it emphasizes democratic processes.

-Left

 Usage of the word in a negative manner was criticized by leftist groups as distorting the values of democracy.
 The usage of the word was considered an influx of far right concepts.